 Studies have shown that dogs are able to interpret the emotions conveyed by human facial expressions, and this ability may extend to understanding the meaning of spoken words.
 In other words, it is possible that dogs understand far more than we give them credit for.

 So the next time you’re talking to your dog, take a moment to consider just how much they may actually be comprehending.
+Unless your dog has autism or another issue that would impair their thinking, they may understand and interact with you more than you think.

 How many words can a dog understand?